clee321/NATFOOD-dietarysubs/README.md

 ## Replication files for "Potential impacts of simple dietary substitutions on carbon footprints and dietary quality across diverse segments of the US population"

 ### Description
-This repository includes Stata codes, folder structure, and raw data files to reproduce the analysis of the manuscript "Potential impacts of simple dietary substitutions on carbon footprints and dietary quality across diverse segments of the US population".
+This repository includes Stata code, folder structure, and raw data files to reproduce the analysis of the manuscript "Potential impacts of simple dietary substitutions on carbon footprints and dietary quality across diverse segments of the US population".

 ### Instructions to reproduce the analysis: